containers/podman/docs/source/markdown/podman.1.md

 Storage root dir in which data, including images, is stored (default: "/var/lib/containers/storage" for UID 0, "$HOME/.local/share/containers/storage" for other users).
 Default root dir configured in `/etc/containers/storage.conf`.

+Overriding this option will cause the *storage-opt* settings in /etc/containers/storage.conf to be ignored.
+The user must specify additional options via the `--storage-opt` flag.

 #### **--runroot**=*value*

 Storage state directory where all state information is stored (default: "/run/containers/storage" for UID 0, "/run/user/$UID/run" for other users).